pavitranew/session-7-rest-ang/README.md

 `app.use(express.static('static'))`

+Since we are not bundling in this project we will add js files to the static folder.

 Create `static/js/recipe.module.js` and add:

 ```js
 const app = angular.module('recipeApp', []);
 ```

-Let's run a test by pulling in data from our API.
+Let's run a test by using `$http` to pull in data from our API.

 ```js
 const app = angular.module('recipeApp', []);